Better My City

 Made Better

-Real fixes from the 18 civic participation methods — shown with before-and-after photos.
+50+ issues fixed using the 18 civic participation methods above.
+Here are some of them, with before-and-after photos.

 Crosswalk Painted and Made Safer